apache/nuttx/configs/hymini-stm32v/README.txt

     CONFIG_LCD_BACKLIGHT - Define to support an adjustable backlight using timer 3.
 The granularity of the settings is determined by CONFIG_LCD_MAXPOWER.
 Requires CONFIG_STM32_TIM3.

 Configurations
 ==============

+NOTES:

+  - All configurations described below are using the mconf-based configuration tool.
+To change their configuration using that tool, you
+    should:

+    a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+    b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

+  - All configurations use a generic GNU EABI toolchain for Linux by default.

+  - They are all configured to generate a binary image that can be flashed through the STM32 internal bootloader.

 Each HY-MiniSTM32V configuration is maintained in a sub-directory and can be selected as follow: